Aliiatt/Projects-/devops/hands-on/Kubernetes/S9-kubernetes-12-pod-scheduling/README.md

 kubectl apply -f clarus-deploy.yaml
 ```

-- List the pods and notice that the pods are assigned to the only worker node.
+- List the pods and notice that the pods are assigned to the only master node.

 ```bash
 kubectl get po -o wide